 I remember that night well.
 It is etched in my memory forever, every single detail.
-You never forget when fear had its grip on you.
+You never forget when fear has its grip on you.

 I was living with my dad in his tiny one bedroom apartment.
-I slept on the couch, an orange armless davenport.
-I wasn’t there much since I worked all day.
+I slept on the couch and since I worked everyday, I wasn’t there very much.
 Eventually I found my own apartment just down the laneway from him so he was close by.

-Night time, it was dark out the window, for the most part.
-Some light sneaked through the leaves on the trees dividing the two houses.
-The lock didn’t work very well on the window.
+At night time, through the darkness, I could see some light that would shine on the leaves of the trees.
+Mostly, it was very dark.
+Did I mention that the lock didn’t work very well on the window?
 In fact, it didn’t work at all.
 Anyone could open it if they wanted to.
 I just didn’t know who ‘they’ were.

 Night after night this continued.
 I would start off in my room but the thoughts, the fear would overwhelm me so much that I would go sleep in my mother’s bed.
 Night after night after night.

-Something had happened.
+Something had happened to me.
 Something did creep in.
 Its name was Fear.

 Fear of the dark.
 Fear of being raped.
 Fear of being abducted.
 Fear of being attacked.
 Fear had its grip on me.

 You see, those things weren’t new to me.
-I was almost raped two years before.
-I had been abducted a year later.
-So, ya, fear had moved in.
+I was almost raped two years before and a year later, I had been abducted and had to jump from a moving vehicle.
+I had been assaulted several years before that so, ya, fear had moved in and it became a fear of darkness.

 One evening, Mom was working downstairs.
 I was in my room, reading my Bible and my door was open.
 I can still see it.
 The light from Mom’s work space was streaming in my room and I was talking with her when I asked her if I could read to her my favourite Psalm.
 She said yes.
 I leaned in towards the light and began to read the most wonderful words.